gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Preparing to Render with Support for Vertex Amplification

 But back to vertex amplification as means for efficient rendering to both Apple Vision displays.
 Say we want to render the aforementioned 3 vertices triangle on Apple Vision.
-In order to render anything, on any Apple device, be it with a traditional display or two displays set-up, we need to create a `MTLRenderPipelineDescriptor` that will hold all of the state needed to render an object in a single render pass.
+In order to render anything, on any Apple device, be it with a non-VR display or two displays set-up, we need to create a `MTLRenderPipelineDescriptor` that will hold all of the state needed to render an object in a single render pass.
 Stuff like the vertex and fragment shaders to use, the color and depth pixel formats to use when rendering, the sample count if we use MSAA and so on.
 In the case of Apple Vision, we need to explicitly set the `maxVertexAmplificationCount` property when creating our `MTLRenderPipelineDescriptor`:

 ```swift
 let pipelineStateDescriptor = MTLRenderPipelineDescriptor()